 "We are humans … not machines.
 So stop treating your body like one," says Shah.
 Unlike robots, we get anxious and stressed when we're underslept, so creating a routine where we go to sleep and wake up at the same time every day is more important than we often realize.
 "I recommend turning off all electronic devices, including the television and … relaxing [with] music or reading an actual paper book after 9 p.m.," says Shah.

 If you have trouble falling asleep at night, try dimming the lights in your home as soon as the sun goes down—this will help let your body know that bedtime is coming.
-"Personally, I use the Philips Hue bulbs and set my lights to red after sunset … to tell my body to begin producing all the right hormones for sleep," says Shah.
+"Personally, I set my lights to red after sunset … to tell my body to begin producing all the right hormones for sleep," says Shah.
 If you can get to a place where you're in bed with the lights out by 10:30 p.m. each night, you'll be in good shape.

 It's really quite amazing how not getting enough oxygen to the brain can mess with your emotional state.
 "When were anxious, our breathing can become shallow, which can then perpetuate the cycle of anxiety," Axelrod explains.
 By consciously slowing down your breath, you can interrupt that cycle.
 One breathing technique that Axelrod personally uses in stressful situations is "inhaling through the nose, filling my lungs for a count of three, pausing, and then slowly releasing the breath through the mouth for a count of five."

 Seek out professional guidance when needed